Lance corporal: Commonwealth of Nations

 In Commonwealth forces, a lance corporal is usually the second-in-command of a section.
 Lance corporals are commonly addressed as "corporal", with "lance jack" or "half-screw" (with corporals being "full screws") being common colloquialisms for the rank.
 Much like the use of bombardier instead of corporal in artillery units, lance corporals are known as lance bombardiers in the UK, Australia and New Zealand.
 The badge of rank is a single chevron worn on both sleeves or on an epaulette.

 Australia and New Zealand

 Lance corporal is the lowest of the non-commissioned officer ranks in the Australian Army and New Zealand Army, falling between private and corporal.
 It is the only appointed rank, and thus demotion is easier than with other ranks.
 A commanding officer can demote a lance corporal, whereas other ranks require a court martial for demotion.
 A lance corporal is usually the second in command of a section, and is in control of the gun group in an infantry section.
-There is no equivalent rank within the Australian or New Zealand Air Force or Navy.
+There is no equivalent rank within the Royal Australian or New Zealand Air Force or Navy.

 Second corporal was also formerly used in Australia in the same way that it was used in the British Army.